thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-04-23-adrianne-wortzel-previews-sentient-thespian.markdown

 Director of Photography Kevin Barry says, “_Our aim is to highlight how humans assign sentience to non-sentient machines.
 Working with robots allows us to explore psychology as it relates to emerging technologies, which really brings home how important it is for humans to see ourselves in the technologies we interact with._”

-A full write-up of the project is published [on the ThoughtWorks Arts website](https://thoughtworksarts.io/projects/sentient-thespian/).
+A full write-up of the project is published [on the Thoughtworks Arts website](https://thoughtworksarts.io/projects/sentient-thespian/).
 And a recent article by TechSPARK highlighting the collaboration with Reach Robotics [can be read here](https://techspark.co/mekamon-takes-the-stage-with-thoughtworks-arts-collaboration/). _The Sentient Thespian_ is the first of a planned trilogy of films by Wortzel featuring MekaMon, to be titled _Golemopolis_.

 ## Robotics projects presented at Pioneer Works Second Sundays

-Resident Catie Cuan also presented the results of her recent robotics and motion residency at ThoughtWorks Arts including [CONCAT](https://github.com/thoughtworksarts/concat), part of her larger [OUTPUT](https://www.youtube.com/watch?v=1NQQ1c4Z6I0) project.
+Resident Catie Cuan also presented the results of her recent robotics and motion residency at Thoughtworks Arts including [CONCAT](https://github.com/thoughtworksarts/concat), part of her larger [OUTPUT](https://www.youtube.com/watch?v=1NQQ1c4Z6I0) project.

 {% include image file='kira-catie.jpg'
    alt='Kira Davies and Catie Cuan at Pioneer Works' %}

 Catie Cuan is a dancer and roboticist whose practice examines how human-robot communications can be interpreted while progressing towards 21st century robot ubiquity.
 She is currently enrolled in the PhD program at Stanford University in Mechanical Engineering.

-Catie collaborated with ThoughtWorks developers to create a 3D visualization toolkit enabling her to rehearse her movements alongside those of different robots.
+Catie collaborated with Thoughtworks developers to create a 3D visualization toolkit enabling her to rehearse her movements alongside those of different robots.

 {% include image file='kira-andrew-catie.jpg'
-   caption='Choreographer Kira Davies, ThoughtWorks Arts director, Andrew McWilliams, and Catie Cuan at Pioneer Works during project OUTPUT' %}
+   caption='Choreographer Kira Davies, Thoughtworks Arts director, Andrew McWilliams, and Catie Cuan at Pioneer Works during project OUTPUT' %}

 The OUTPUT project is nearing completion.
 [A teaser can be viewed here.](https://www.youtube.com/watch?v=1NQQ1c4Z6I0)